How to Export JPGs from Lightroom Classic

 Whether your images are being loaded onto a website or emailed to family and friends, compression is necessary.
 Creating images for the restricted capacities of the web means weighing the trade-off between the quality of the image and the file size of the image.
 As our image quality increases, so too does the file size of the image.

 key part of designing for the web is the consideration of user experience (Tuts+ has a fantastic course on UX, if you’re interested), or prioritizing the viewer’s ability to comfortably view and navigate the site.
-Quick loads, which is in part determined by the file size of the web page, is a big part of user experience.
+Quick page loads, which is in part determined by the file size of the web page, is a big part of user experience.
 Images are now 62% of the weight of web traffic.
 Keeping images small in file size greatly helps sites load quickly.

 As photographers, we’re constantly pushing against this barrier.
 We want big, glorious pictures.
 And though we want our images to appear great on the web, you don’t want to force slow load times on anyone.
 Balance is key.